Information about Frugal Photographer and our products.

 Film demands a slower, more contemplative approach.
 If your photography is starting to feel stale, an afternoon with a film camera will bring you back to the basics.

-Film itself is a physical surface, radically modified by chemical reactions during exposure and development.
-Every film-developer combination is noticeably different in the way it records a scene.
+Film images are recorded on a physical surface which is radically modified by physical reactions during exposure and by chemical reactions during development.
+Every film-developer combination is noticeably different in the way it makes a scene visible.
+Contrast, granularity, edge effects, and dynamic range are just a few of many image qualities that are under your control.
 As you get to know your film-developer combination, you will begin to compose, and control lighting, and make processing decisions, that take its characteristics into account.
 This is a very different artistic and intellectual process than applying filters to an image created by your camera's software.

-And last, but hardly least, film photography is a minimalist world.
-You can make gorgeous, deeply moving images with nothing but a pinhole and a shoebox.
+Perhaps most importantly, film photography is a minimalist world.
+You can make powerful images on film with nothing but a pinhole and a shoebox.
 If you want to become an accomplished photographer, all you really need is a lens with an adjustable diaphragm and a shutter with adjustable speeds.
 Learning to read a light meter, set an aperture for the depth of field you want, and then select a shutter speed that will give you good shadow detail, seems complex until you compare it to the mind-numbing wizardry it takes to learn all the controls on a digital camera (not to mention the next step, which is that world of wonders called Photoshop).
+And Lord Help You when your digital camera becomes obsolete (which it will, soon) and you have to start all over again with a new brand, a new feature set, and all-new controls.
 Minimalism is not the be-all and end-all of artistic endeavor, by any means — only the hardiest of wedding photographers is going to shoot weddings on film — but it is a very useful way of focusing on the roots of the art.

 Special shipping requirements can always be accommodated.
 Just send an email before you place your online order.

 We have shipped to every continent, including Antarctica.
-We ship to all countries except for a few that are serious fraud havens.
-You know who you are.
+We ship to all countries except for Germany and Italy (see the next paragraph), and a few that are serious fraud havens (you know who you are).

-You are asked to pay when you place your order, using PayPal, VISA, MasterCard, or Discover.
-We have no way of processing payments made by check, money order, or other online services.
+You are asked to pay online when you place your order.
+We have no way of processing payments made by check, money order, or cash.
 Companies and institutions buying in wholesale quantities should contact me about using purchase orders and establishing payment terms.

 We never see any of your credit card information.
 It is sent from your browser via an encrypted SSH channel directly to the payment processor.
 It is never sent to us, never revealed to us, and it is not stored anywhere in our computer systems.